pingcap/tidb/docs/design/2021-12-08-instance-scope.md

 tidb_general_log = "/path/to/file"
 ```

+The default will be that we map variables as read-only, so we don't need to think about the specific cases (i.e. you can't easily change the socket or port).
+This helps us achieve completeness first, and then we can then evaluate which ones can be made dynamic.

 ### Stage 3: Refactoring

 The use of a `GetGlobal()` and `SetGlobal()` func for each instance scoped system variable is not ideal.
 It is possible to refactor the system variable framework so that instance scope is stored in a map, and the values are updated automatically by `SET GLOBAL` on an instance scoped variable.
 On startup, as the configuration file is parsed it will update the values in the map.
 This seems like a better approach than the current use of Setters/Getters, and because there is a prescribed way of doing it we can correctly handle the data races that are common with our current incorrect usage of calling `config.GetGlobalConfig()`.